baltricks/mva/docs/index.md

-# Welcome to the multivariate analysis methods written in Python.
+### Multivariate analysis methods written in Python.

 The [github repository](https://github.com/baltricks/mva) of this site contains a collection of jupyter notebooks made while studying the following book: